LinkedInLearning/docker-on-azure-4411435/chapter-01/video-07.md

 **`Visibility`**: Private
 **`Create`**

-2. Azure DevOps Console → containerapp (Project) → Repos → Copy URL
+2. Azure DevOps Console → containerapp (Project) → Repos → Clone to your computer → Copy URL

 ### Initialize git and push code to the remote repository